software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 4. The controller method retrieves the required data from the database and based on the data creates an HTML page.
 5. The HTML page is sent as a response and the browser displays the page for the user.

-So the representation of our application's data is an HTML page.
-But what if we would like to implement the user interface with JavaScript, for example using React?
-In this case, instead of representing the data as HTML pages we need a proper _application programming interface_ (API) for the data.
+So, the representation of our application's data is an HTML page.
+To provide other applications, such as JavaScript frontend applications, a better access to our data we need to represent it in a format that is easier to consume, such as the JSON format.

-Instead of sending a response as an HTML page, we can serialize Java objects into text-based _JSON format_ and send it as a response.
+Instead of sending a response as an HTML page, we can serialize Java objects into text-based JSON format and send it as a response.
 Let's have a look at the [MessageRestController](https://github.com/software-development-project-1/example-project/blob/main/src/main/java/fi/haagahelia/quizzer/controller/MessageRestController.java) controller class in the example project:

 ```java
 @RestController